 Yes, you can book your child on for just one day.
 Although we suggest that children spend at least two days a week with us, we also have quite a few children who attend for just one day a week.
-If you book morning only sessions, you will need to attend at least two morning sessions a week with us.

 What happens when the weather is bad?

 There is a saying amongst outdoor educators that there is no such thing as bad weather, just inappropriate clothing.
 However, the realities of the British weather means that on bad weather days, we might not be outside for the entire day but alternate between indoors and out.